The concept of “admiralty practice” is an age-long international concept dealing with

 /Agency argument that was maintained by the various Courts in the case of Cemar

-Shipping Inc v M/T Cindy Gaia & 4 Ors10
+Shipping Inc v M/T Cindy Gaia & 4 Ors10 which involved a principal/agent

 relationship in a Sale and Purchase of vessels transaction, introduced a rather unfortunate